Astros vs. Guardians Player Props Betting Odds

 Ramírez Stats

-- Ramirez has recorded a base hit in three games in a row.
-In his last five games he is hitting .381 with a double, four home runs, two walks and six RBI.
+- Ramirez will look for his fifth straight game with a hit in this matchup.
+During his last five outings he is batting .300 with a double, two home runs, two walks and three RBI.

 Ramírez Recent Games